hydroper/as3parser/docs/features.md

 ## Global

-A `global` constant, defined in a parent anonymous scope of the source, identifies the top-level package, which allows to resolve ambiguities in the lexical scope:
+A `global` constant, defined in a parent anonymous scope of the source, resolves properties from top-level package.
+This constant allows to resolve ambiguities in the lexical scope:

 ```as3
 package com.q {